ZongyiYang/streamdeck-cpp-helloworld/README.md

-`Hello World` is a sample plugin demonstrating the [Stream Deck SDK](https://developer.elgato.com/documentation/stream-deck/).
+`Hello World` is a sample plugin demonstrating the [Stream Deck SDK](https://developer.elgato.com/documentation/stream-deck/) in C++.

 # Description

 `Hello World` is a plugin that displays "Hello World" on a key.
+The message displays one digit at a time using the example Timer.
+The message is configurable through the Property Inspector.

 # Features

 - C++ code
 - an example tool to repackage and install the plugin
+- an example Property Inspector with a demo on saving per-context settings

 # Installation